Frequently asked questions - Supply of medicines

 Yes, you are not legally compelled to supply a medicine.
 In some cases you may even be legally compelled to refuse.
 If you have reasonable grounds for believing that the request is for a quantity or a purpose not in accordance with the recognised therapeutic standards of what is appropriate, you should refuse to supply.

-Can I supply scheduled medicines to somebody who is going to sell or supply them to others, such as a shopkeeper, or an employer who wishes to supply to his employees?
+Can I supply scheduled medicines to somebody who is going to sell or supply them to others, such as a shopkeeper, or an employer who wishes to supply to their employees?

 No. In NSW, a pharmacy cannot supply by wholesale.
 A pharmacy may only supply scheduled medicines to patients of that pharmacist for their personal treatment.
 (A pharmacy may supply to doctors or similarly authorised practitioners for bona fide emergency treatment only.)